gardenlinux/gardenlinux-nvidia-installer/docs/roadmap.md

 for example **os-version: 1592.4.0**.
 Gardener does not take care of adding such labels, so this becomes a chore for the operations team.

-Note: This can now be automated by deploying the [Node Feature
+Note: This can be automated by deploying the [Node Feature
     Discovery](https://kubernetes-sigs.github.io/node-feature-discovery/v0.17/get-started/index.html)
     operator and creating the following rule: